HeyPublisher/heypublisher-submission-manager/readme.txt

 11. Reimport.
 If a writer modifies a submission you have already 'Accepted' - you can re-import the submission into WordPress by selecting the "Reimport Into WordPress" value from the drop-down and clicking the "Update Submission" button.

 == Changelog ==

+= 2.3.0 =
+* Released: 2017-05-30
+* Released experimental feature that prompts writers to subscribe to your mailing list when submitting work.
+This feature requires you already have a MailChimp account.

 = 2.2.0 =
 * Released: 2017-04-02